rianoc/partitioning/README.md

 findInts[`quote;`otherCol;2020.06.28D16;2020.06.28D17]
 ```

 These lookup tables are very powerful.
-Not only in these cases where data is slightly delayed but in fact any delay can how be handled gracefully, even if data is months late the lookup table protects against expensive full database scans or users missing data by making their queries to restrictive in their lookup of partitions assuming a certain maximum 'lateness' of data.
+Not only in these cases where data is slightly delayed but in fact any delay can how be handled gracefully, even if data is months late the lookup table protects against expensive full database scans or users missing data by making their queries too restrictive in their lookup of partitions assuming a certain maximum 'lateness' of data.